Admissions- Enroll Now!

 - Admissions Checklist

-If you are a degree or certificate seeking student, follow the admissions checklist that applies to your situation below and then apply online – it's that simple!
+If you are a degree or certificate seeking student, follow the steps in our checklist that apply to your situation and then apply online – it's that simple!

 Online learning can be a great learning opportunity provided you have the necessary skills, resources and attributes.
 Determine if online learning is suitable for you by taking our online Readiness Survey.

 Your Mustang Card is your official student photo identification while on campus.
 Students receiving a financial aid refund must activate their Mustang Card in order to choose their refund preference.
 Photos can be taken at Enrollment Services in College Hall at Central Campus or at Enrollment Services in South Hall at West Campus.